 What is Bible journaling?
 I had never heard about Bible journaling until I became a blogger and got more involved in social media.
 I saw a very artistic picture colored across a page in a woman’s Bible and I thought, “Whoa!
 What is that all about?”
 Bible journaling has fascinated me ever since.
 I’ve also been frustrated by it ever since as well.
 The reason for my frustration is because of my inability to color, draw, or write out scripture as an amputee.
 The closest I’ve come is tapping out scripture with my stylus on my phone.
 It’s totally not the same!

 It’s a way of illustrating your faith and documenting what God has laid on your heart.
 That’s it, plain and simple.
-You can paint or draw out scripture in a plain journal, a special Bible journal or right there in the pages in your Bible.
+You can paint or draw out scripture in a plain journal, a special Bible journal, or right there in the pages of your Bible.
 Many Bibles are made with wider margins, just for that purpose.
 I’ve seen whole pieces of artwork cover the entire page of scripture as well.
 Obviously, that wouldn’t be your study Bible.
-But it might help you understand scripture better by artistically coloring out the thought.
+But it might help you understand Scripture better by artistically coloring out the thought.

 It’s easy to get overwhelmed with all the beautiful examples on Instagram, but for someone like me, I simply have to use my words, I can’t use colorful artistry, as much as I would like.

 How can I do that?
 By simply putting my thoughts down in words, not art.
-In my case, I use my phone.
-I have a Bible folder in my Evernote app.
-I could write a scripture with my thoughts about how I can apply that to my life.
-I’ve heard about writing out your prayers or writing letters to the Lord is a great way to journal.
+In my case, I can use my phone or my laptop.
+I have a Bible folder in my Google Drive.
+I could write out a Scripture with my thoughts about how I can apply that to my life.
+Plus, writing out my prayers or writing letters to the Lord is a great way to journal.

-Praise Him, thank Him, share what He means to you.
+Praise Him, thank Him, and share what He means to you.
 Date your entries.
 After all, it’s a journal, right?
 Document your thoughts.
-The whole point is to bring you closer to God and to flesh out His Word so you understand it better.
+The whole point is to grow closer to God and to flesh out His Word so you understand it better.

-There are many options of Bible journaling for beginners.
-You can use pretty journals, Bible coloring books, even your Bible.
+There are many options for Bible journaling for beginners.
+You can use pretty journals, Bible coloring books, or even your Bible.
 Some Bibles offer pre-illustrated pages that you can color like you can in this image below.

 Feel free to use mine or learn how to make your own with How to Make Coloring Pages for Bible Verses.

 I think I’ve given you enough resources to help you get started.
 So let’s talk about the reason behind Bible journaling.
-It’s worship, friends.
-It’s a way to help you understand your scripture.
-It allows you a way to focus on the scripture so that you can figure out what God means by what He’s saying so that you can apply it in your life.
+It’s worship, my friends.
+It’s a way to help you understand your Scripture.
+It allows you a way to focus on the Scripture so that you can figure out what God means by what He’s saying so that you can apply it in your life.

 That, right there is my amputee version of how to Bible journal.
-As it stands now, I open my Evernote app on my phone and I write out the verse.
+As it stands now, I open my Google Doc on my phone and I write out or speak the verse.
 From there I write my thoughts and as I type, I’m working things out.
 I’m still Bible journaling.
 I’m just tap tap tapping on my phone with my stylus.
 I get the same results, but it’s probably not as fun.
 If you need a visual of my tools to type, head over to The Honest Truth About Living with Amputations.

 For additional examples of my artwork, you may also like

 What is the point of Bible Journaling?
-Praise Him, thank Him, share what He means to you.
+Praise Him, thank Him, and share what He means to you.
 Document your thoughts.
-The whole point is to bring you closer to God and to flesh out His Word so you understand it better.… Click To Tweet
+The whole point is to grow closer to God and to flesh out His Word so you understand it better.… Click To Tweet

 It was hard replacing my Bible.
 I searched high and low for a new one.
 As an amputee, I needed a certain type of paper, that I could turn the pages easily with my stylus.
 I needed large print and I needed margins.
 If I need to take notes, now I simply ask my husband to write my thoughts in it.
-Once I found a Bible that fit all of my criteria, almost immediately I broke out my highlighter, and highlighted my favorite scriptures.
+Once I found a Bible that fits all of my criteria, almost immediately I broke out my highlighter and highlighted my favorite Scriptures.
 I also bought stickers, which were my version of journaling color in my Bible.

 I hope that I’ve given you some help regarding Bible journaling for beginners.
 If you’re a pro at Bible journaling, I would love some suggestions on how I can add journaling as an amputee into my Bible study repertoire.
-Leave your comments below.
+Share your favorite ideas below.